DLPietro/DLPietro.github.io/_posts/2025-11-14-louisville-payroll-analytics-part-1.md

 # 📋 Step by Step

-📍 **Step 1: Losing time on PostgreSQL permissions**
+📍 **Step 1 (ETA 1-2 days): Losing time on PostgreSQL permissions**
-Creating a simple table should be easy, but that's not: I hit `permission denied for schema public` more times than I can count.
-Fixing roles, grants, and reconnecting from DBeaver took longer than expected, but it forced me to really understand how PostgreSQL handles users and schemas.
+Creating a simple table should be easy, but that's not: I hit `permission denied for schema public` more times than I can count; I had to fix roles, grants, and reconnecting from DBeaver.
+At least now I know how it handles users and schemas.

-📍 **Step 2: Designing the `salary_data` table and loading the CSV**
+📍 **Step 2 (ETA 1-2 days): Designing the `salary_data` table and loading the CSV dataset**
-Once permissions were fixed, I created a clean table for the dataset and used DBeaver’s import wizard.
-First attempt failed because of NOT NULL constraints and column mismatches.
-After adjusting the mapping (especially `cal_year`, `ytd_total`, and overtime columns), the dataset finally landed in PostgreSQL.
+Built a clean table for the dataset.
+First attempt failed because of NOT NULL constraints and column mismatches, annd after adjusting the mapping _(especially `cal_year`, `ytd_total`, and overtime columns)_, the dataset finally landed.

-📍 **Step 3: Building indexes and analytical views**
+📍 **Step 3 (ETA 1-2 days): Building queries**
-With data in place, I added indexes on `department`, `cal_year`, `job_title`, and `ytd_total` to keep queries fast.
-Then I created views for department‑level summaries, top earners, and overtime analysis using aggregations and window functions.
+added indexes on `department`, `cal_year`, `job_title`, and `ytd_total` to keep queries fast.
+I created views for department summaries, top earners, and overtime analysis using aggregations and window functions with several queries.

-📍 **Step 4: Connecting Tableau Public and shaping the dashboard**
+📍 **Step 4 (ETA 1-2 days): Connecting Tableau Public and shaping the dashboard**
-The last mile was visual.
-I connected Tableau directly to the views, built a yearly trend view (headcount + overtime %), a salary‑by‑department chart, an overtime‑by‑department chart, and a pay‑range‑by‑job‑title view for equity analysis.
+The last mile was visualising within Tableau, divided by grioups: trend view (headcount + overtime %), salary‑by‑department chart, aovertime‑by‑department chart, and a pay‑range‑by‑job‑title view for equity analysis.

-# ⚡ PostgreSQL & DBeaver

-The biggest hidden time sink in this project was not SQL logic, but **environment setup**:

-- Wrong role: my user didn’t have privileges on schema `public`
-- DBeaver kept failing silently on `CREATE TABLE` until I checked the server logs
-- CSV import initially broke because the header mapping didn’t match the table schema and the first line was being treated as data, not as header

-It sounds trivial on paper, but when you hit these problems at midnight after a long day, it’s easy to get discouraged.

-Once I slowed down and treated the database like a real production system — checking roles, testing small queries, validating row counts — things became stable.
-At that point I could finally focus on **analysis instead of firefighting**.

 ---

+# ⚡ PostgreSQL & DBeaver: the biggest issue

+The most time consuming part wasn;t writing right queries, but **environment setup**:

+- DBeaver kept failing silently on `CREATE TABLE` until I amended the columns of the dataset;
+- at the first attempt, the header didn’t match the table schema and the first line was being treated as data, not as header

+Once I slowed down and treated the database like an Excel matrix to be studied, things became stable, being able finally to focus on **analysis instead of fighting against the cells**.

+---

 # 📊 Structuring the Louisville Dataset

-The original CSV contains thousands of rows with fields like year, employee name, department, job title, annual and year‑to‑date pay, plus overtime and allowances.

-I modeled it into a single fact table:
+The original CSV contains 41+K of rows with fields like year, employee name, department, job title, annual and YTD (Year‑To‑Date) pay, plus overtime and allowances, so I modeled it into a single fact table:

 ```sql
 CREATE TABLE salary_data (